elizabethnyam/etana/workspaces/SettingUpIEtanaOnRaspberryPi.md

 $ systemctl status swarm-connector
 ```

-Our virtual identity box also keeps the same kind of connection with other Identity Boxes.

 > We still explore.
 We do not know how many connections we will have to keep alive.
-We also consider creating a proper Identity Box service with more intelligence to keep connected what needs to be connected.
+We also consider creating a proper Etana service with more intelligence to keep connected what needs to be connected.

 ## PM2

-We control Identity Box services using [pm2](https://pm2.keymetrics.io/):
+We control Etana's services using [pm2](https://pm2.keymetrics.io/):

 ```bash
 $ npm install pm2 -g